utharian-code/Bonepoke/README.md

 To use BonepokeOS fully, you’ll need both of these components:

 ```
-BonepokeOS 4.2.6 — the ritual engine with tri-brain scaffold (Vanilla, Bonepoke, Translator)
+BonepokeOS 4.2.6 — the engine with tri-brain scaffold (Vanilla, Bonepoke, Translator)
 GenericOCRCorrectorSuite v1.0.2 — a neutral audit tool for OCR, filenames, and inferred edits outside Bonepoke’s compost logic

 Bonepoke 4.1.99 is the tools without the tri-brain - Optional for testing